 From your work experience, you know that processes that call for rapid change in behaviour and innovation can only materialise in a new space.
 The first thing that rears its head upon embarking on a change process is a reaction of everything that resists it.
 It is your task as a leader to engineer a window of opportunity for it to happen and succeed.

 The universe creates for the human evolutionary windows of opportunity.
 The human’s task is to step into this delicious unknown to explore and create in countless ways.
 Fractals within fractals; windows within windows.

 Leaders are windows of opportunity specialists.
 For themselves and then, for others.
-The other side of the dire straights that the world is in is an incredible window of opportunity the like of which the world has likely never experienced.
-It’s right there, close-by, at your fingertips, gates wide-open.
+The other side of the dire straits that the world is in is an incredible window of opportunity the like of which the world has likely never experienced.
+It is constantly present close-by, at your fingertips, gates wide-open.

 Life is a window of opportunity.
 Living is the act of realising it anew every day

 Have you ever considered creating an ebook or guest

 authoring on other blogs?
 I have a blog centered on the same subjects you discuss and would